Camping & RVs

 Management plan review

 A review of the park management plan is now underway.
 The purpose is to identify any changes to the plan to ensure it provides the strategic direction for meeting the park's objectives over the next 10 years.
 The plan review is being carried out by a joint committee comprised of Yukon Government and Inuvialuit organisation representatives.
-The revised plan will be recommended in March 2017.

-We are currently in the beginning stage of the review.
+We are currently in the second stage of the review.
 We look forward to hearing from you after the territorial election period has concluded.
 Stay tuned for more information as it becomes available, or contact us if you have any questions.

 For information, contact the Committee Secretariat at 867-667-3048 or Gillian.McKee@gov.yk.ca.